righettod/code-snippets-security-utils/README.md

 # Description

-> [!CAUTION]
-> I do not claim (and will never claim) that the proposed code is 100% effective, these are simply practical tests of ideas regarding security issues I have encountered.

 > [!NOTE]
 > Java was chosen but the ideas behind the proposed code can be applied to other languages.